Social Contribution

 Supporting Tree-Planting Activities at BAUM Oak Forest

 Sumitomo Forestry supported tree-planting activities conducted by Shiseido Company's brand "BAUM" at the "BAUM Oak Forest" in Morioka City, Iwate Prefecture.
-Following last year, approximately 600 oak seedlings procured by Sumitomo Forestry were planted in 2022.
+Following last year, approximately 600 oak seedlings procured by Sumitomo Forestry were planted in 2023.

 Shiseido's "BAUM" brand, which is based on the theme of "coexistence with trees" has the brand philosophy of "To not just receive the blessings of trees, but to also give back to nature."
 Oak saplings used as wooden parts of the packaging will be cultivated in BAUM stores, and the cultivated saplings will be planted to realize recycling of forest resources.
-Sumitomo Forestry has been supporting the brand's activities since June 2020 when BAUM was launched, by providing and maintaining saplings grown in the stores and further cultivating the saplings grown in the stores for tree planting.
+Sumitomo Forestry has been supporting the brand's activities since June 2020 when BAUM was launched, by producing and maintaining saplings grown in the stores and further cultivating the saplings grown in the stores for tree planting.

 Tree Planting